Blog

 Epic Product Suite

-EpicCare (Core EHR System): Comprehensive clinical documentation, order entry, decision support, charting, and patient management.
-Designed for complex clinical workflows across multiple specialties and care settings.
+EpicCare (Core EHR): Comprehensive clinical documentation, order entry, decision support, charting, and patient management for complex workflows across specialties and care settings.

-Revenue Cycle Management (RCM): Integrated financial management covering billing, claims management, revenue optimization, and financial reporting.
-Streamlines revenue operations within the same platform as clinical workflows.
+Revenue Cycle Management: Integrated billing, claims, revenue optimization, and financial reporting within the same platform as clinical workflows.

-Healthy Planet (Population Health): Advanced population health management platform for analyzing patient populations, identifying risks, implementing targeted interventions, and managing value-based care contracts.
+Healthy Planet (Population Health): Population health management for risk analysis, targeted interventions, and value-based care contracts.

-Tapestry (Behavioral Health): Specialized EHR solution for mental health and substance abuse treatment providers with workflows tailored to behavioral health documentation and treatment planning.
+Tapestry (Behavioral Health): Specialized EHR for mental health and substance-abuse providers.

 Cerner Product Suite

-Cerner Millennium (Core EHR Platform): Cloud-based EHR integrating data from various sources providing holistic patient health views.
-Includes clinical documentation, order management, results reporting, and comprehensive healthcare management.
+Cerner Millennium (Core EHR): EHR integrating data from multiple sources for holistic patient views — clinical documentation, order management, and results reporting.

-PowerChart Ambulatory EHR: Clinical workstation solution enabling real-time access to patient information for quick, informed clinical decisions in ambulatory settings.
+PowerChart Ambulatory EHR: Clinical workstation for real-time access to patient information in ambulatory settings.

-CareTracker (Long-Term Care): Specialized EHR for skilled nursing facilities and assisted living centers, streamlining care coordination and enhancing operational efficiency in long-term care settings.
+CareTracker (Long-Term Care): Specialized EHR for skilled nursing and assisted-living facilities.

-HealtheIntent (Population Health): Analytics and population health management platform emphasizing data-driven insights for managing patient populations and value-based care.
+HealtheIntent / Oracle Health Data Intelligence (Population Health): Analytics and population-health platform emphasizing data-driven insights for value-based care.

 Explore EHR integration services.